muonic-dev/kw_legion/README.md

 See [CHANGELOG.md](CHANGELOG.md) for recent changes

-## ☢️ _*UNDER DEVELOPMENT/UNSTABLE*_ ☢️
+Licensed under GPLv3 (see [LICENSE](LICENSE))

-This software is under active developmet and may be unstable.
-You should definitely back up any replays that you consider important.
-If you do encounter problems feel free to open an issue.
+Caveat emptor: I use this for my own replays but the program is very new and I have backups.
+You should make sure you have backups of any files you need.

 ## License